What is Inbound Marketing?

 Outbound marketing and sales techniques have a key limitation.
 They are dependent on hiring and training people to make outbound efforts, which equates to labor costs, and limits scalability.
 If an outbound employee resigns, then your sales and marketing efforts resign with them.

 There’s also evidence that consumers are getting weary of constant bombardment by outbound techniques such as cold emails and sales calls, limiting their effectiveness.
 Consumers are becoming more savvy and will perform independent research for a product or service before making first contact.
-That’s not to say that you shouldn’t leverage outbound techniques, however businesses today should be supplementing outbound with inbound marketing.
+That’s not to say that you shouldn’t leverage outbound techniques, however businesses today, especially SaaS companies who exist primarily online, should be supplementing outbound with inbound marketing.

 Inbound Marketing Techniques